msqd/anymodel/README.md

-# AnyModel – Data Mapper for Python, supporting any underlying storage combination
+# AnyModel – Data Mapper for Python

 `anymodel` is a data mapper for python built on top pydantic providing a flexible storage layer.